differentpla-net/differentpla-net.github.io/_posts/2015-01-28-chromium-dashboard.md

-On my desk I have a dashboard (an "information radiator") that displays various useful things, such as the build status of various Jenkins jobs, clocks showing important timezones (Electric Imp is a distributed company).
+On my desk I have a dashboard (an "information radiator") that displays various useful things, such as the build status of various Jenkins jobs, clocks showing important timezones (Electric Imp is a distributed company), and so on.

 It's built from an Acer nettop, and it runs Chromium in kiosk mode.
 Here's how I got it to start everything automatically.